 Listed property, (local referred to as A-REIT’s and global as G-REITs) was down again on the rising interest rate curve.
 Although one never wants to stand in front of a freight train the value now emerging in listed property starts to look interesting at these levels.
-The longer term outcome will depend on bond yields.

 In the May 2017 budget, the Government announced that from 1 July 2018, older Australians could contribute up $300,000 each (per couple) from the sale of their family home into their Superannuation Fund.
 This measure is to encourage older people to downsize from family homes that no longer meet their needs,